AVI to MP4 Conversion Explained

 Software & Tool Support

-- VLC media player: A free media player that can play almost any .AVI file and includes a built-in conversion tool to export to .MP4.
+- VLC media player: A free media player that can open almost any .AVI file and includes a built-in export tool for .MP4.

-- Adobe Premiere Pro: A paid professional video editor that can import standard .AVI files and render timelines directly to .MP4.
+- Adobe Premiere Pro: A paid, professional non-linear editor (NLE) that imports .AVI and renders to .MP4.

 Pros and Cons of the Conversion